HALE VETERINARY CLINIC

 Phone Estimates A brief explanation of why any relationship between a phone estimate and the actual invoice is purely coincidental.

-Division of Labour A guide for the referring veterinarian regarding what you need to do for me and what I will do for you so that we can both do the best for your patients.
+Team Work Providing optimum client and patient care is a team-efforts.
+This is a guide for the referring veterinarian regarding what you can to do for me and what I will do for you so that we can both do the best for your patients and their owners.

 Dental Mythology